 Many of our problems are a result of us coping with low self-esteem.

 In my previous post, I talk about the various problems which low self-esteem brings.
 Most of them are actually a result of our coping strategies, but we might not be aware of that.

 Take overworking as an example.
 If you are frequently staying late at work, could it be that you are using an Escape strategy?
-Instead of spending time building a relationship with others, you rather bury yourself in work.
+Instead of spending time building a relationship with others, you rather bury yourself at work.
 Working becomes an excuse to avoid risking rejection from others since that will trigger a feeling of unworthiness in you.

 Or do you surrender to your self-esteem problems?
 You feel unmotivated at work because deep down inside, you believe that no matter what you do, it won’t be good enough.
 You constantly find evidence to prove that you are unworthy and you don’t do anything to correct or change your perception because you believe nothing would change.

 Or perhaps you tried to battle and combat your low self-esteem by proving that you are worthy enough.
 You stay back late at work and strive for endless achievement because you need that to feel good about yourself.

-Understand your coping strategies allows you to change inappropriate strategies which are causing you problems in other areas of your life.
+Understand your coping strategies allows you to change inappropriate strategies that are causing you problems in other areas of your life.
 It also lets you be more mindful of your actions and behaviors, rather than have them run automatically by your mind.

 4. Develop a strategy to break your mental patterns.

 Once you know the triggers and your coping strategies, identify your beliefs.
 Observe what your mind tells you whenever the low self-esteem attacks are triggered.
 Ask yourself:

 “Does this belief still apply to me now?”